Seven new deaths at Guilford County congregate living facilities, according to state health officials and interviews

 That doesn’t match the state’s data, which shows fewer deaths (four) and a higher number of cases (23).

-This may be due to a delay in the state’s compilation of figures as cases wind their way through the reporting system to be included.
+This may be due to a delay in the state’s compilation of figures as cases wind their way through the reporting system.

 Also, some positive cases may be cleared by the time a case makes it into the state’s database.